ckessler2/SAIV_2025_Alsomitra/README.md

 pip install tf2onnx==1.16.1
 pip install matplotlib
 ```
-Now the training script (main.py) should run with no issues.
+Now the training script (main.py) should run with no issues, generating NNs in .onnx format.
+Specifically, the script is designed to train a naive "baseline" model, and a robust "adversarial" model (with a certain epsilon value) to be compared.

 # Part 3 - Running inference / simulations in MATLAB